-Swingology is dedicated to bringing the Hot Club style of jazz to new fans in Nova Scotia and beyond.
-Our songs range from classics of the swing era and Django originals to popular tunes and movie/TV themes of today, all done in the irresistible gypsy swing style.
+Swingology takes you back to Paris of the 1930s, when gypsy guitarist Django Reinhardt and violinist Stephane Grappelli formed the Quintet of the Hot Club of France, infusing the swing music of the era with the sounds of the gypsy camps and the rowdy Parisian dance halls to create a unique style unmatched for its driving rhythm, inventiveness, and excitement.
+Swingology is dedicated to bringing this style of jazz to new fans in Nova Scotia and beyond.
+Our songs range from classics of the swing era and Django originals to popular tunes and movie/TV themes of today, all done in the irresistible gypsy jazz style.
 You can check out our music in the right sidebar and our latest news below …

 Our good friend Lisa Cochrane shot some wonderful videos of our evening at The Carleton in Halifax on December 1, and the first one is on YouTube for your viewing pleasure.
 The song is the 1920 classic Japanese Sandman, composed by Richard Whiting with lyrics by Raymond Egan.
 This has already become one of our very favourite songs, even more so since we turned up the delightful and rarely sung verse.
 You can see the performance by clicking on the video link under “Moving Pictures” in the right sidebar, with vocals by our swing diva Cynthia Myers and solos by guitarist Kevin Cox and violinist Andrew Kent.